By Gordon Weiler

 These two initiatives began to inform us and make us more wise.
 However, these efforts could not address the reality that our face-to-face relationship development, beyond providing estimates over the phone, was screaming for attention.
 Long-standing distributor relationships were coming to a close due to retirements and job changes.
 We needed to get into the field.

-Three years ago, we expanded the same strategy into other regions by placing Luke Pietrucha into the Eastern Region.
-Last year, Stevie Treece moved into the Southwest Region and Todd Crocker assumed responsibility for the Midwest region.
-Additionally, we placed Scott Lindahl as a Manufacturer Rep in Western Canada.
-Scott has also helped us to better pinpoint our distributor focus on the West Coast and Eastern Canada.
+In more recent years, we expanded the same strategy into other regions to better pinpoint our distributor focus.
 With our newly-implemented regional focus, we are now able to provide more value to key distributors and provide our collective teams with valuable customer and market intel to assure that Daman’s operations are adding the capacity and new products that our key markets need to grow.

 Additionally, this focus has allowed us to streamline our processes and response time for all Daman distributors.
 We no longer wait for the phone to ring or for an email to chime in before taking action.
 We no longer assume that we know what our distributors want as we are gaining data and facts to assist us with being more proactive and anticipate needs.